jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 ```

-And we can run Simulation to check the code by clicking the ```Run Simulation``` under the ```SIMULATION``` and choose the first ```Run Behavioral Simulation```.
+We can run a Simulation to check the code by clicking the ```Run Simulation``` under ```SIMULATION``` and choose the first ```Run Behavioral Simulation```.

 <div align=center><img src="imgs/v1/11.png" alt="drawing" width="1000"/></div>

 ## Part II
 Create a circuit that accepts a four-bit input and outputs a single bit.
 This circuit will output logic high if the input bits are valid Fibonacci numbers (0, 1, 2, 3, 5, 8, 13), and logic is low otherwise.

-1. Write the Verilog entity/architecture as described.
+1. Write the Verilog module as described.

 2. Simulate with a test bench.

-3. Wrap this (as shown in Lab0) in another entity to compile it for board use.
-Map the input to press the button and map the output to one of the LEDR outputs.
+3. Configure the circuit's input to be controlled by pressing a button on the FPGA board and map the circuit's output to illuminate one of the LEDs on the board.

 ### Add the source file